stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

 According to the theory of special relativity, there is no absolute time in which the Universe exists.
 For any event, i.e., a point in spacetime defined by spacial coordinates and a time coordinate, there are infinitely many events distanced from it with a space-like interval.
-Such events are seen as simultaneous by some observers and are not seen as simultaneous by other observers.
+Such events are seen as simultaneous by some observers and are not seen as simultaneous by other observers, which means that there is no single timeline that all parts of the Universe agree on.

 What if we are talking about a logical system, may it have absolute time? &mdash; it definitely may, for example:
 * any sequential object, that is, a data object that is accessed only sequentially, may be thought of as having absolute logical time;